- Dog Ear Publishing, LLC (March 4, 2015)

-Since leaving the gold standard, our federal government now taxes us to regulate economic aggregate demand.
-In other words, taxes are not needed to finance spending because taxes as a ‘financing function’ have taken the back seat to other functions, like maintaining the ‘political constraint’ to federal spending, maintaining price stability in the economy and maintaining the demand for fiat dollars.
+Since leaving the gold standard, Treasury bond sales and federal tax collections are not needed to finance spending because the ‘financing function’ of Treasury bonds and federal taxes have taken the back seat to other functions, like maintaining the ‘political constraint’ to federal spending, maintaining price stability in the economy and maintaining the demand for fiat dollars.
 Post-gold standard, the issuer of fiat dollars spends first and then collects dollars—not the other way around.
-Because federal taxes must be paid in dollars, federal taxes also serve to make us need dollars, to go out and earn the dollars needed to pay federal taxes; thus, in the post-gold-standard era, federal taxes generate the initial velocity of dollars.
+Because federal taxes must be paid in dollars, federal taxes serve to make us need dollars, to go out and earn the dollars needed to pay federal taxes; thus, in the post-gold-standard era, federal taxes generate the initial velocity of dollars.
 Rather than see those Treasury bonds as debt, better to think of them as financial ‘products’ like bank Certificates of Deposit sold to ‘customers’ seeking investments paying risk-free fixed income (sold to fulfill the savings desire of Main Street consumers).